Chest UI

 Hint Rings

 Hint rings are objects that are placed in several locations around levels.
 When walking into one, they will provide you with a hint.
+The hints will be context sensitive, meaning they will appear in areas where they are needed.

 You can edit these properties of a hint ring.
 There is a title, and then a message.
 What they do is pretty self explanatory.